Pro audio signal processor buying guide

 - Dynamic processing, controlling the relative loudness and quietness of signals, gets accomplished by compressors and limiters (to keep the levels down) and noise gates and expanders (to make sounds louder).

-- You add presence and ambience to music with reverb and echo processors, or add bass harmony or swirling psychedelic sound effects with a modulation processor.
+- You add presence and ambience to music with reverb and echo or digital delay processors, or add bass harmony or swirling psychedelic sound effects with a modulation processor.

 - And many pros use speaker and PA management devices to perform a few of these and other processing functions all automatically and at the same time, to ensure the sound's quality and the equipment's safety.